Retirement Board Elections for General and Safety Members

-The County of Marin Registrar of Voters is conducting elections for the Eighth Retired and Alternate Eighth Retired Member positions on the MCERA Board of Retirement.
-The term of office for each position begins November 1, 2018 and runs for three years.
+The County of Marin Registrar of Voters is conducting elections for the Second General, Seventh Safety and Alternate Safety Member positions on the MCERA Board of Retirement.
+The term of office for each position begins November 1, 2019 and runs for three years.

-Any questions you have about the position should be directed to MCERA.
+Any questions you have about the positions should be directed to MCERA.
 Any questions regarding the election process or the procedure for filing nomination petitions should be directed to the Registrar of Voters.